maintenance

 Small vacuum cleaning fine coffee particles from the lower burr chamber

-1. Carefully vacuum the lower burr chamber
+1. Vacuum inside the lower burr chamber carefully

-2. Remove fine particles the brush missed
+2. Gets the fine stuff your brush missed

 Step 3: Brush Between Teeth

-1. Carefully brush the lower burr teeth
+1. Carefully work the brush into the lower burr teeth

-2. Use circular motions
+2. Same circular motions as the upper

 Cleaning the Grind Chute